dhmunro/dudley/README.md

 the layout - otherwise there would be no way to read them back.
 Therefore, Dudley expects to find a sequence of special declarations of the form:

-    &datatype shape filter address
+    = datatype shape filter address

-These can appear anywhere a named dict item is expected, but, like named data types, these reference declarations are kept outside of the dict-list container tree as a simple list in the order they appear in the layout.
+These can appear anywhere a named dict item is expected, but these reference declarations are kept outside of the dict-list container tree.
+The `ref` filter is responsible for associating these special declarations with the item containing the `<- ref` marker.
+HDF5 and PDB files each have their own `ref` filter, but these are intended to be generated only by software translators that produce Dudley layouts describing the HDF5 or PDB binary files.
+There is no other good reason to use reference filters.

-Unlike everything else in the layout, these really aren't expected to be produced by a human; instead the `ref` filter is expected to generate them when it discovers the unknown objects when writing them, or more usually, by a translation program which is creating the layout from a PDB or HDF file.
-The reference filter is responsible for converting between the datatype in the `<- ref` declaration and an index into this list of anonymous objects.

 ## Document and attribute comments